nighthawkcoders/python-pages/_posts/2023-09-14-java-free_response.md

 ---

 ## Mini-Labs
 The goal of FRQ mini-labs is to help you explore, learn to code, and establish the abililty to communicate and collaborate with you team members.
+Additionally, you will showcase and record sharing work with another table.
+Finally, you will edit and share highlights through video to teacher.

 ### Continuous Communication is Key
 If there is one important skill you need to quickly pick up at the start of your Project Journey, it is to plan, communicate, code, communicate, commit, communicate, and share—communicate!
 Let me reiterate it until it sinks into your brain: <mark>communicate your work as often as needed!</mark> The tech industry moves at a fast pace, so if you want to ensure that all your hard work doesn't go to waste, communication is essential.